 EQUAL EMPLOYMENT OPPORTUNITY STATEMENT

-The County provides equal employment opportunity for all employees and applicants regardless of race, color, religion, sex, age, national origin, citizenship status, disability, genetic information or veteran status.
+The County provides equal employment opportunity for all employees and applicants regardless of race, color, religion, sex, gender, sexual orientation, age, national origin, citizenship status, disability, genetic information or veteran status.
 This commitment to equal employment opportunity extends to all aspects of employment, including hiring, promotion, training, working conditions, compensation and discipline.
 The County complies with all applicable federal and state equal employment opportunity laws.
 Furthermore, the County will make reasonable accommodations for qualified individuals with known disabilities, unless doing so would result in an undue hardship, health or safety concern.

 RECRUITMENT/JOB POSTING